saultyevil/saultyevil.github.io/_posts/2020-01-02-publications.markdown

 We  explore how perturbing pulses interact in extragalactic jets, focusing on any movement of the shock fronts.
 This is done using a simple 2D hydrodynamical model used to simulate inviscid, axisymmetric jets using the software PLUTO.
-We model a number of light, low Mach number jets are over a range of pressure ratios to create overexpanded, underexpanded and pressure matched jets, injecting sinusoidal pulse patterns with varying amplitudes and frequencies.
+We model a number of light, low Mach number jets over a range of pressure ratios to create overexpanded, underexpanded and pressure matched jets, injecting sinusoidal pulse patterns with varying amplitudes and frequencies.
 These pulses cause shock fronts with higher strength than those of